The Diamond Beach in Iceland

 What’s so good with the Diamond Beach is that it is always changing.
 Melted ice-chunks are always replaced by new ones!
-So, you can come multiple times if you want, you will always be amazed, or should I say almost always…
+So, you can come multiple times if you want, you will always be amazed, or should we say almost always…

 Are there always ice chunks on the beach?

-Well guys, I am sorry to tell you this terrible truth.
+Well guys, we am sorry to tell you this terrible truth.
 It may happen that you will not see "diamonds" when you come to the Diamond Beach…

 Photo: Sometimes there are no/fewer ice-chunks on the beach

 But if you already read some of our articles, you know that Iceland is not predictable.
 It's the same as seeing nothing during a whale watching tour, or having bad weather during your trip… This is how it is in Iceland.

-No worries though, this is quite rare that there’s no diamonds on the beach, and you should have plenty of them during your visit.
+No worries though, this is quite rare that there’s no diamonds on the beach, and you should see plenty of them during your visit.

 When is the best time to visit the beach?

 It doesn’t really matter when you come to the glacier beach.
 You may think that in summer it is too hot for there to be ice on the beach… But that’s not the case!

 Winter or summer, it doesn’t really matter.
-However, it is true that the ice melts a bit faster in summer, but the difference with winter is too small to take it in account.
+However, it is true that the ice melts a bit faster in summer, but the difference with winter is too small to take into account.